evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 # Natcats P2P Perpetual Distribution Update

-As of Bitcoin block **919296**, all future Natcats supply will be automatically issued to Natcats holders through a **decentralized on-chain distribution system**.

-Natcats will enable **P2P Perpetual Distribution**, a Bitcoin-native distribution model developed by **@evonbit**.
+As of Bitcoin block **919296**, all future Natcats supply will be automatically issued to Natcats holders through **P2P Perpetual Distribution**, a Bitcoin-native distribution model developed by **@evonbit**.
-P2P Perpetual Distribution (P2PPD) automatically allocates mint rights for new Natcats supply among holders as it is produced by the Bitcoin Blockchain.

-The system operates **autonomously on Bitcoin Ordinals** and in perpetuity—**without dependencies on third-party indexers or authorities**.
-This represents the first fully decentralized implementation of autonomous asset production on the Bitcoin Blockchain and ensures the long-term integrity of Bitcoin’s first natively generated art collection.
+The system operates **autonomously on Bitcoin Ordinals** and in perpetuity—**without dependencies on third-party indexers or authorities**, ensuring the long-term decentralized operation of Bitcoin’s first natively generated art collection.

 ---

 ## Allocation
-Natcats are produced when the pattern **3b** occurs in the hexadecimal representation of Bitcoin’s block difficulty data — a rare event that has occurred only **four** times in Bitcoin’s history.
+- Natcats are produced when the pattern **3b** occurs in the hexadecimal representation of Bitcoin’s block difficulty data — a rare event that has occurred only **four** times in Bitcoin’s history.
 Each occurrence produces **2,016 Natcats**.

-When a Bitcoin block produces a new Natcat, its **block hash** is used to select an existing Natcat from the on-chain index through a lottery system.
-The selected Natcat becomes the **authorized parent** for the new cat, and only its holder is permitted to inscribe the new asset.
-Unauthorized inscription attempts are **rejected from indexing and will not render**, as enforced by the on-chain logic.
+- When a Bitcoin block meets this condition, its **block hash** is used to select an existing Natcat from a pool of all existing Natcats via lottery.
+- The selected Natcat becomes the **authorized parent**, and only its holder can inscribe the new asset.
+Unauthorized inscription attempts are **rejected from indexing and will not render**.

-As new supply is inscribed, it is **automatically added to the on-chain index** and immediately becomes eligible to win future blocks.
-Each Natcat has an **equal chance** of being selected, with odds increasing **proportionally** to the number of Natcats a holder owns.
+- Every Natcat has an **equal chance** to win, with odds increasing **proportionally** to the number of Natcats a holder owns.

-This model eliminates the risk of **bot minting**, keeps new supply **within the holder base**, and ensures that **mint rights never expire** — they transfer with the parent Natcat until used.
-The system operates **fully on-chain**, **self-sustaining**, and **without centralized dependencies**.
+- Each newly inscribed Natcat is **immediately added to the pool** and becomes eligible to win future blocks.

 ---